ahester57/lexical-analyzer/README.md

 I am implementing option #3, that is an FSA table + table.

-    Where is the FSA table?
-    What is the driver?
+	The FSA table is convienently located is fsatable.c The FAS driver is located in fsadriver.c

 A preprocessor and lexical analyzer for a programming language.